minerva1404/real-time-transport-analytics/bronze/vehicle_positions_producer.md

-### Vehicle Positions Producer 🚍
+## 🚍 Vehicle Positions Producer

+Purpose

+The Vehicle Positions Producer serves as the entry point of the real-time streaming pipeline.
+It continuously polls the MBTA GTFS-Realtime API for live vehicle position updates and publishes the events to the Kafka topic vehicle_positions.

+By performing minimal transformation before publishing, the producer preserves the original event structure, ensuring high-fidelity data ingestion and providing a reliable source of truth for downstream processing.

+---

+### Key Responsibilities

-The **Vehicle Positions Producer** continuously ingests **real-time vehicle location data** from the MBTA GTFS-Realtime feed.
+* Continuously ingests live vehicle position events from the MBTA GTFS-Realtime feed.

-Key points:
-- Streams live **vehicle position events** (latitude, longitude, trip ID, route ID) into the Kafka topic `vehicle_positions`.
-- Uses a **robust producer loop** with error handling and automatic retries to ensure **reliable data ingestion**.
-- Sends raw events directly to Kafka with **minimal transformation**, preserving the **full fidelity of the original feed**.
-- Supports downstream Bronze consumers for **JSON batch storage**, enabling replayability and fault-tolerant data processing.
-- Forms the **foundation of the Bronze layer**, providing a **continuous, real-time source of truth** for vehicle tracking and analytics.
-- Enables all **upstream processing, alerts, and analytics**, making it a critical component for operational insights and monitoring.
+* Publishes serialized vehicle position messages to the Kafka topic vehicle_positions.
+* Preserves the original GTFS-Realtime payload with minimal transformation.
+* Implements robust error handling and automatic retry mechanisms for uninterrupted ingestion.
+* Supports continuous event streaming for downstream Bronze consumers.
+* Establishes the foundation for vehicle tracking, operational monitoring, and analytical workloads.

+---

+### Pipeline Role

+The Vehicle Positions Producer acts as the streaming ingestion service of the pipeline.
+It bridges the external GTFS-Realtime API with Apache Kafka, ensuring that every vehicle position update is captured and delivered reliably.
+By maintaining a continuous stream of raw events, it enables scalable, fault-tolerant downstream processing throughout the Medallion Architecture.

+---

 ```python code:
 from confluent_kafka import Producer